numtel/meteor-es6-proxy/README.md

 ## Resources

+* [On-Demand Template Example](https://github.com/numtel/meteor-component-example) - Use this package to load templates on-demand with `iron:router`.
 * [sharlon:6to5](https://github.com/sbalbalosa/meteor-6to5) - Use ES6 in your main application source files
 * [6to5.org](http://6to5.org) - Core package powering ES6 -> ES5 transpiling